Website Development Costs Involve More Than Just Development

 When developing your business website, there are four main cost centers to the development process.
 While each have options and a variety of budgets, we’ll take a look at some of the most common options.
 Just remember, do your research before starting on your own site.

 Purchasing a domain name is done on an annual basis.
-Purchasing one year at a time — anywhere from $15 to $50 per year — can be a little costly, so don’t be afraid to purchase the domain name for several years at a time to save some money.
+Purchasing one year at a time — anywhere from $15 to $50 per year — can be a little costly.
+Purchase the domain name for several years at a time to save some money.
 If your domain name is taken, but not currently in use, it might be possible to purchase the domain name from another individual or business.

 CRITICAL: When you’re setting up your domain name: